TZer0/tzer0.github.io/twitterterrible.md

 1. Don't make "breadtubers" your primary enemy.
 2. These "breadtubers" don't hold "actual power".
 3. Attacking e-celebs is not revolutionary action, but you can still do it.

+If you manage to figure who was involved in this, please leave everyone alone. **Do not harass anyone involved here.**

 ### The Readings